 The Illinois Department of Public Health’s (IDPH) mission includes preventing disease and injury, developing population-based strategies to address public health issues, and advocating for equitable health care treatment during a pandemic such as COVID-19.
-This guidance provides a description of Illinois’s emergency operation framework, an overview of standards of care during COVID-19, and an ethical framework for administering health care during a pandemic.
+This guidance provides a description of the state’s emergency operation framework, an overview of standards of care during COVID-19, and an ethical framework for administering health care during a pandemic.

-I. Illinois’s Emergency Operations Framework
+Illinois’s Emergency Operations Framework

-To date, Governor JB Pritzker has issued two disaster proclamations, declaring a public health emergency caused by the COVID-19 pandemic.1 With the issuance of the Gubernatorial Disaster Proclamations, IDPH activated the Illinois Emergency Operations Plan (IEOP)2 and the Emergency Support Function 8 Plan (ESF-8).3 IDPH also activated the ESF-8 CIR Annex,4 which describes the responsibilities of various stakeholders in response to a catastrophic incident such as a public health emergency.
+To date, Gov. JB Pritzker has issued two disaster proclamations, declaring a public health emergency caused by the COVID-19 pandemic.1 With the issuance of the Gubernatorial Disaster Proclamations, IDPH activated the Illinois Emergency Operations Plan (IEOP)2 and the Emergency Support Function 8 Plan (ESF-8).3 IDPH also activated the ESF-8 CIR Annex,4 which describes the responsibilities of various stakeholders in response to a catastrophic incident, such as a public health emergency.
 Together, these plans outline the activation of state resources when hospitals are overburdened and in need of governmental assistance.

-Because the COVID-19 pandemic will hit regions of the State in different phases, each hospital, in consultation with their local health department, RHCC, IDPH, and their regional health care coalition, are best equipped to assess whether and when crisis standards of care are required in their own institution.
+Because the COVID-19 pandemic will hit regions of the state in different phases, each hospital, in consultation with their local health department, RHCC, IDPH, and their regional health care coalition, are best equipped to assess whether and when crisis standards of care are required in their own institution.

-II.
-Standards of Care During the COVID-19 Pandemic
+Standards of Care During COVID-19 Pandemic

 Hospitals implement crisis standards of care to identify how to deliver the best care possible given the extenuating circumstances, including when there are significant risks to patient safety.9 Crisis care standards should be triggered based on the “exhaustion of specific operational resources that require a community, rather than an individual, view be taken in regard to resource allocation strategies.”
 During this stage, hospitals may seek governmental intervention, legal and regulatory support, and coordination with other health care providers.

-The COVID-19 pandemic may lead to such a depletion of resources that many hospitals may need to activate crisis standards of care, although hospitals may determine that it is not necessary to implement a crisis standard of care for all elements of care at the same time.
+The COVID-19 pandemic may lead to such a depletion of resources and many hospitals may need to activate crisis standards of care, although hospitals may determine it is not necessary to implement a crisis standard of care for all elements of care at the same time.
 As an example, “certain medications may be in critical shortage, but staff and space are adequate.
 Providers should be encouraged to identify the specific issue and the relevant coping strategies to balance supply and demand and adjust as required.”
 Hospitals may use the following guideposts in applying crisis care: